htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

   *condor_store_cred* on Windows.
   :jira:`1998`

-- Fixed an issue for the PPC build with misalligned pointers in the config system.
+- Fixed an issue for the PPC build with misaligned pointers in the config system.
   :jira:`2001`

 .. _lts-version-history-1008: